 String[] myStringsArray = {"value1", "value2"}; // explicit syntax: String[] myStringsArray = new String[] {"value1", "value2"};Declare an Object array and initialize it with initial values:

-Object[] myComplexObjectsArray = { myStringsArray, myObjectsArray, myIntsArray }; // explicit syntax: Object[] myComplexObjectsArray = new Object[] { myStringsArray, myObjectsArray, myIntsArray };Declare a 2 dimensional array and initialize it with initial values:
+Object[] myComplexObjectsArray = { myStringsArray, myObjectsArray, myIntsArray }; // explicit syntax: Object[] myComplexObjectsArray = new Object[] { myStringsArray, myObjectsArray, myIntsArray };Declare a 2-dimensional array and initialize it with initial values:

 String[][] myStringsArray2D = {{"value11", "value12"}, {"value21", "value22"}, {"value31", "value32"}, {"value41", "value42"}}; // explicit syntax: String[][] myStringsArray2D = new String[][] {{"value11", "value12"}, {"value21", "value22"}, {"value31", "value32"}, {"value41", "value42"}}; System.out.println(myStringsArray2D.length); // 4 System.out.println(myStringsArray2D[0].length); // 2Declare an empty array:

-String[] emptyArray1 = new String[0]; String[] emptyArray2 = {}; String[] emptyArray3 = new String[] {}; System.out.println(emptyArray1.length); // 0 System.out.println(emptyArray2.length); // 0 System.out.println(emptyArray3.length); // 0To iterarte over an array, use "
+String[] emptyArray1 = new String[0]; String[] emptyArray2 = {}; String[] emptyArray3 = new String[] {}; System.out.println(emptyArray1.length); // 0 System.out.println(emptyArray2.length); // 0 System.out.println(emptyArray3.length); // 0To iterate over an array, use a "

 " loop: for (type element : array) statement